Hefero/D2R-AutoPotion-Go/README.md

 ---

-Tool for Diablo 2: Resurrected written in Go.
+Tool for Diablo 2: Resurrected written in GoLang.
 <br />
 Automatically uses HP and Mana Potion
 <br />